 During this term we will be helping to plan, prepare and lead our Community Celebrations.
 As well as this, we are thinking about how Collective Worship is led and how we can help our whole school to develop Collective Worship.

 The Eco Club have been busy over the course of the term.

 After a whole school assembly from OASES we looked together at the issue of energy saving.
 A lot of the children were very aware of this issue to reduce energy use both in school and at home.
 Every month a class will be chosen as the ECO class of the month for being the best at saving electricity.

 We recycle paper waste each week working with our caretaker Mrs Irwin.

 We have setup Pen recycling points in School.

 School Nutrition Action Group (SNAG)

 The SNAG work with Mrs Horton and Taylor Shaw, the school meal providers, to review the menus and make suggestions to ensure that the school lunch team know the children’s views.

 V.I.P (Very International People)

 The VIP (Very International People) committee comprises of Year 5 and Year 6 pupils.
-They liaise regularly with the International Co-ordinator (Mrs Morgan) and their task is to promote global learning throughout the school.
+They liaise regularly with the International Co-ordinator (Mrs Claydon) and their task is to promote global learning throughout the school.
 The VIP committee help with the organisation of international and inter-cultural events and activities which take place during the year, eg European Christmas, European Day of Languages, Chinese New Year and links with partner schools.
 They are enthusiastic and help produce the termly newsletter which details all the international events which take place.